Brodevil/Brodevil/README.md

 UG Student of [Jawahar Navodaya Vidyalaya](https://navodaya.gov.in/) Palghar as a 9th class student in India.
 I'm Mediator Programmer who had been written code for about 2 years, While daily I work with **Python, HTMl & CSS, Python framworks, Javascript, C, Competitive Programming**  Alot.<br><br>
 I'm too much interested in **Data Science**, **Machine learning and AI**, wanna going to learn those stuff soon.<br>
 Have a deep interest with technology.
 Programming is my favorite sport.
-My passion for learning and developing more to achieve my dreams.<br>
+I always try my best to condritube in Open source Project, But I can't lol <br>
 Also I was a Silver Medalist in Rope skipping of School Games Feteration of India ([SGPI](http://www.sgfibharat.com/)) <br><br>

  - I’m currently working with Python
  - I’m currently learning some Python frameworks, C & C++
  - Favorite Game is Rope Skipping
- - I’m looking for help with other programmer to work with them in open source
+ - I’m looking for help with other programmer to work with them in open source. <br><br>
- - Having several plans and thoughts to do then soon.<br><br>

 ## Also Available On :